reaktor/chef-debian/README.md

 apt::default, so you don't need to add it.

 Then you can also specify which additional repositories are configured by setting `node['debian']['<repo>']` attributes to true or false.
+By default a standard set is included.
 The other option is to add the wanted repositories (e.g. `recipe[debian::backports]`) directly to the run list.

-You might also want to set the default base URI to point to your local mirror.
-For example in a role:
+The default base URI (http.debian.net) should be fine for most cases as it redirects to a geographically closest mirror.
+You can also to set it explicitly for example in a role:

 ```ruby
 default_attributes(